shopware5/shopware/UPGRADE-5.4.md

 * Changed behaviour of search indexer to allow product attribute search
 * Changed hashing algorithm for product variant search join table aliases to prevent errors on 32bit systems
+* Changed `QueryBuilder::addFilter` to enable compatibility with php7 on cygwin

 ## 5.4.1